weaveworks/weave-gitops-private/docs/rfcs/0004-extend-git-providers/README.md

 With the following recommendation:

 Given that git domain for weave gitops enterprise it is a commodity.
-We consider it a commodity as we require it (like kubernetes clusters) but does not provide wge a sustained competitive advantage as it could be easily replicated.
+We consider it a commodity as we require it (like kubernetes clusters) but does not provide wge a sustained competitive advantage as it could be easily replicated by competitors.
 Therefore, a strategy to leverage git capabilities to an existing solution is preferred over building our own.

-In that sense, a solution based on a generic git provider like jenkins/go-scm or drone/go-scm, even has been proven it would require contributions, is the best alternative to achieve the largest git-providers support with smaller building effort.
+In that sense, a solution based on a generic git provider like [jenkins/go-scm](https://github.com/jenkins-x/go-scm) or [drone/go-scm](https://github.com/drone/go-scm), even has been proven it would require contributions, is the best alternative to achieve the largest git-providers support with smaller building effort.
 In that sense, it is preferred over building each git provider integration ourselves.

-Given the previous statement, the alternative #2 of extending go-git-providers with go-scm like solution would be the preferred solution.
+Given the previous statement, the alternative `#2 of extending go-git-providers with go-scm like solution` would be the preferred solution.
 It has been proven technically feasible under the [azure devops poc](https://github.com/weaveworks/weave-gitops-enterprise/issues/1704).
-The recommendation would be to just extend go-git-providers api required to support the `add` or `pull request` wge user journey.
+The recommendation would be to **just extend go-git-providers api required to support the `add` or `pull request`** wge user journey.
 To implement other api endpoints would be out of this recommendation.

 A [question](https://github.com/fluxcd/flux2/discussions/3292) has been raised to go-git-providers to understand the feasibility of this approach.